cdelker/schemdraw/docs/index.md

 A [gallery of circuits](gallery.html) is here, in addition to the examples on this page.

-### Usage in iPython
+### Usage in Jupyter Notebook

-Using an IPython Notebook in inline mode is recommended for the easy creation of these diagrams.
+Using a Jupyter Notebook in inline mode is recommended for the easy creation of these diagrams.
 Images will look best when saved in a vector format, such as svg, eps, or pdf.
 Place this code at the very beginning of the notebook, *before* importing SchemDraw: